 “Avoid people who operate with the process-focused approach of a big pharma or without the set of skills needed to operate in a dynamic biotech startup,” added Negroni.

 “For newer entrepreneurs and their companies, a key to success is to network and seek out guidance from experienced mentors and area specialists — drug development is very much still an art form and their insights could really make a big difference to your company’s chances of success,” said Davidson Ateh, CEO of the oncology biotech company BioMoti.

 Valerio concluded that, in the end, what’s important is that everyone involved is focused and motivated.
-“No matter how great the science transferred into a start-up, if the founder is not focused on getting the very best for the company, the chances of success will quickly dwindle.
-Many great technical inventions have been ruined by substandard managers, investors and Boards.”
+“No matter how great the science transferred into a startup is, if the founder is not focused on getting the very best for the company, the chances of success will quickly dwindle.
+Many great technical inventions have been ruined by substandard managers, investors and boards.”

 3. Mediocre science